Marriage Longevity…The Science of Living Longer Together

 This model holds that commitment to marriage is influenced by 3 distinct factors: the marital satisfaction level, the quality of alternatives, and how heavily the spouse is invested.

 Caryl made numerous important theoretical contributions to the literature.
-Perhaps her most famous is called “CL-ALT,” which stands for “comparison level for alternatives.”
+Her most famous is called “CL-ALT,” which stands for “comparison level for alternatives.”

 John Gottman is an enthusiastic fan of Dr. Rusbult’s work.
 He incorporated the notion of “comparison level alternatives” into Gottman Couples Therapy.